aristoteleo/pantheon-cli/README.md

 ## `1` [What is Pantheon-CLI?](#1-what-is-pantheon-cli)

-Pantheon-CLI is the **first fully open-source "vibe analysis" framework** built specifically for scientific research.
-We are defining a new way for scientists to interact with data in the AI era.
+Pantheon-CLI is the **first fully open-source "chat analysis" human-like framework** built specifically for scientific research.
+We are defining a new way for researchers to interact with data in the AI era.

 ### **PhD-Level Scientific Assistant**
-- Pantheon-CLI is the first command-line intelligent agent assistant for complex real-world scientific analysis, capable of handling PhD-level single-cell and spatial genomics tasks.
+- Pantheon-CLI is the first command-line intelligent (CLI) agent assistant for complex real-world analysis like human, capable of handling PhD-level single-cell and spatial genomics tasks.
 This is not just a tool—**it's an AI scientist on your research team**.

 ### **Mixed Programming**
 - With Pantheon-CLI, you can work within the same environment to: